hammelm/mempeek/README.md

 to create or change definition variables from within a subroutine.

 The function definition comes in two flavors.
-The first one defines a normal function with scalar return value, second one defines an array function which returns an array.
+The first one defines a normal function with scalar return value, the second one defines an array function which returns an array.

         return
         return[]